-2. Learning Partnerships documentation will contain fuller details, but in summary the BSc (Hons) Youth Work (Work-based Learning) delivered by Swindon College is exempted from the provisions of the NFAAR-HY and its scheme of assessment is as described in the relevant programme regulations.
-(Exemption granted on behalf of University Learning, Teaching & Quality Committee by chair's action on 19 April 2012.)
+15. Departmental documentation will contain fuller details, but in summary the programmes in Contemporary European Studies: Politics, Policy and Society (Euromasters) are exempted from the provisions of the NFAAR-PGT and their schemes of assessment are as described in the relevant programme regulations.
+(Exemption granted by University Learning, Teaching & Quality Committee, 31 May 2012.)